-What I want for you is to encourage you to act, and I want you to act with your power.
+What I want for you is I want for you to act, and I want you to act with your power.
 I want you to act with your words, with what's valuable and important for you.
 I want you to act, rather than react.